KellerJordan/modded-nanogpt/records/102924_Optimizers/README.md

 # Optimizer comparison for NanoGPT speedrunning

 This is a comparison between the four best optimizers I am aware of for NanoGPT speedrunning.
+They are compared using the 10/18/24 NanoGPT speedrunning record.

 Reproducible logs:
 * [Adam](95a9fd44-7c13-49c7-b324-3e7d9e23a499.txt)